jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 Unfortunately support for this scenario may not be possible, but the OEM/model will be added to the OEM support list and I will work to bring it to the attention of any vendor in which this is occurring on a modern Android version.

-OEM/device support will be tracked via [this document](/projects/managed-settings/support/oem-support/) once internal testing is complete.

 **App cannot be configured on uncertified devices**

-MANAGED SETTINGS requires a GMS/Play Protect certified device with a modern management platform (EMM) to configure it. _If_ your EMM supports offline/AOSP deployment of uncertified devices, _and_ can support the configuration of applications through managed config _without_ access to Google Play, get in touch and I'll see if we can support this use case.
+MANAGED SETTINGS requires a GMS/Play Protect certified device with a modern management platform (EMM) to configure it. _If_ your EMM supports offline/AOSP deployment of uncertified devices, _and_ can support the configuration of applications through managed config _without_ access to Google Play, get in touch and I'll provide the necessary information to offer support for this use case.

-**APN settings don't launch**
+**APN settings don't launch/aren't available**

 A device needs a SIM and an active plan to launch APN settings.

-**APN settings aren't available**

-This is a known issue with several OEMs when invoking the APN intent, an alternative targeting the primary SIM is under investigation.
+Even then, APN settings are altered from AOSP often across OEMs, and it may not be compatible with the intents offered in MANAGED SETTINGS.
+Custom intents may help, and will be available in future.

 ## Common issues